beartype/plum/README.md

 'float'
 ```

-This can be convenient, but it could also be undesirable, because it means that anyone
+This could be what you want, but it can also be undesirable, because it means that
-can attach new behaviour to your functions.
+someone could accidentally overwrite your methods.
 To keep your functions private, you can create new dispatchers:

 **package/\_\_init\_\_.py**